luke8086/nf/README.md

 ### nf ###

-Minimal programming language, designed as an interactive environment for my [os/64](https://bitbucket.org/qx89l4/os64).
+A minimal programming language, designed as an interactive environment for my [os/64](https://bitbucket.org/qx89l4/os64).
 Inspired by, but not compatible with, Forth.
 Easily portable to different platforms.
-Main characteristics: imperative, stack-based, interpreted, interactive, bytecode-compiled.
+Main characteristics: imperative, stack-based, interpreted, compiled to bytecode.

 ### Installation ###